Learning, Training, and Human Performance Glossary

 Arrangement whereby students are assigned to groups on the basis of aptitude testing.

 Combining adult learning theory and whole brain learning theory in the learning environment to achieve a faster learning rate.
 Most practices are based on the work of Dr Georgi Lozanov at the University of Sophia in Bulgaria in the 1950s and 1960s.
-Also see suggestopedia
+See, suggestopedia.

 The degree of freedom from error or the degree of conformity to a standard.

-A measurement of what a person knows or can do after training.
+A measurement of what a person knows or can do after a learning episode or training.

 This is a continuous process of learning and reflection with the intention of getting something done.
 Learning is centered around the need to find a solution to a real problem.
 Most action learning programs take from four to nine months to complete.
 Learning is voluntary and learner driven, while individual development is as important as finding the solution to the problem.
 Reg Ravens, the originator of "action learning" basis this learning method on a theory called "System Beta."
 The whole idea is that the learning process should closely approximate the "scientific method."
 The real model is cyclical (you proceed through the steps and when you reach the last step (6) you relate the analysis to the original hypothesis and if need be, start the process again.
 The six steps are: